SHEN000/FreshLog/analysis_report.md

 ### `src/views/Member/6424/`
 This new subdirectory houses components related to the enhanced user profile features.
--   **`Favorites.vue`**: A new component responsible for displaying and managing the user's favorite food collections.
+-   **`Favorites.vue`**: This component is responsible for displaying and managing the user's favorite food collections.
+It has been updated with enhanced category filtering, including a dynamic "Custom" dropdown for additional categories, and significant UI/UX improvements for a more intuitive user experience.
--   **`VeggieFav.vue`**: A new component for managing the user's favorite vegetable collections.
+-   **`VeggieFav.vue`**: This component manages the user's favorite vegetable collections.
+It now features extensive category filtering options, including a dynamic "Other" dropdown for a wide range of vegetable and fruit categories, along with substantial UI/UX enhancements for improved navigation and display.

 ### `src/utils/`
 This directory contains utility functions that provide common functionalities used throughout the application.